elang2/mcp-audit-gateway/README.md

 }
 ```

 The `attestation` is an HMAC-SHA256 signature over the record's canonical fields.
 The `previousHash` is SHA-256 of the preceding record.
-Together they guarantee integrity, ordering, and completeness.
+Together they detect tampering, ordering, and completeness.

 ## Use with Claude Desktop